Read time 5 minutes

 Another way to solve the issue is turning ON trace flag-t1204, this will provide complete information in your log.
 You will be required to determine the contention level on your server.

 SQL performance and database consistency checks are very essential to keep SQL Server always up and running smoothly.
 You should always conduct regular backups, monitor resources and check SQL Server services.
 If you face issues like corrupt MDF/NDF files or inaccessible SQL database files, it is recommended to use a professional tool Kernel for SQL Database Recovery.
-This SQL database recovery software is an advance innovative technology specifically designed to deal with SQL database files for any version of SQL.
+This SQL server recovery software is an advance innovative technology specifically designed to deal with SQL database files for any version of SQL.